Photo courtesy the PKD Foundation

 - Rich, diverse research environment: 42 faculty members are drawn from seven different departments.
 The Kidney Institute is closely integrated with the Division of Nephrology and Hypertension, serving as its research arm and providing an independent organizational structure that reports directly to the dean and coordinates kidney-related research at the institutional level.

-- Exceptionally well-funded: Kidney Institute investigators received over $7 million in NIH research support for 2015-16 which includes our P30 funded PKD Research and Translation Core Center.
+- Exceptionally well-funded: Kidney Institute investigators received over $7 million in NIH research support which includes our P30 funded PKD Research and Translation Core Center.

 - Major areas of research focus: renal development, signal transduction, transport physiology, polycystic kidney disease, mineral metabolism, and health services research/outcomes research.